ianjohngraham/ianjohngraham.github.io/_posts/publish/2014-10-21-harnessing-email-campaign-manager.md

 You may find that the install takes a while, but go with it, it'll get there in the end!

-With the package installed, fire up the the SPEAK interface by going to All Programs -&gt; Email Campaign Manager from the Sitecore Desktop.
+With the package installed, fire up the the SPEAK interface by going to All Programs -> Email Campaign Manager from the Sitecore Desktop.
 This will then create the necessary Email Campaign Manager node and various other items in Sitecore .

 ### Creating and editing emails